trilitech/tezos-developer-docs/docs/architecture/layers.md

 The transactions and logic that Smart Rollups run is called layer 2.

 For example, Smart Rollups can run transactions at a much higher rate than layer 1 does.
-Also, they can run large amounts of processing and handle large amounts of data that would be impractical on layer 1 blocks.
+Also, they can run large amounts of processing and handle large amounts of data that would be impractical on layer 1.
 Smart Rollups regularly publish their state to layer 1 for nodes to verify.

 Separating logic into layers like this allows Tezos to scale to run large amounts of transactions.